Hometown: Homa Bay, Kenya

 Before that, I worked as a management trainee and production supervisor at JBS Foods in Georgia.
 This role gave me a behind-the-scenes look at the large-scale food processing value chain, from R&D to the grocery store.
 It was a great hands-on experience that exposed me to food production and supply chain management complexities.

 What has been the best part of your experience so far?
-Civic Entrepreneurship Dinner Series, GU Politics talks, and all the events on campus
+Nairobi Night, Civic Entrepreneurship Dinner Series, summer in Dar, and informal chats in the Commons

-Student organization involvement while at McCourt: McCourt Policy in Practice, Grad Gov, Georgetown Technology Policy Initiative, BPoP, & Afrika
+Student organization involvement while at McCourt: Director of Finance at McCourt Policy in Practice, active member of Georgetown Technology Policy Initiative (GTPI), Black Perspectives in Public Policy (BPoPP), National Defense Policy Initiative (NDPI), & Afrika

 Undergraduate University, degree, and major: Berea College (undergraduate), Tsinghua University (graduate), Economics & Agriculture